wilsonism/geo109/syllabus.md

 ## V. Required Texts

 While there are no required books for this class, there will be assigned readings which will be made available on the course management website.
+You are attending a research 1 university, taking classes with people who do original research.
+As such, you may have the opportunity to read journal articles and book chapters published by your professors.
+Professors are not paid royalties for these publications, but they are how information is disseminated for the academic community.

 ## VI.
 Assignments, Activities, and Grading